UnfinishedStuff/Pimoroni_Pico_Display_Pack_documentation/README.md

 Pimoroni have released a whole raft of accessories for the Raspberry Pi Pico, with the RP2040 chip at its heart.
 Unfortunately, they seem to have released so many accessories that the documentation is currently a bit behind.
 This document contains a description of what I've been able to figure out for using the MicroPython module provided [by Pimoroni here](https://github.com/pimoroni/pimoroni-pico) for their Display Pack.

-Current state:
+Thanks to Julian Kussman (jkuss) for their contribution on the `flip` function and some typo fixes.

-21-04-22:Unfortunately work and life have really gotten in the way of hobby things, so this repo is probably at least a year out of date.
+Current state (23-04-22): Unfortunately work and life have really gotten in the way of hobby things, so this repo is probably at least a year out of date.
 Maybe someday I'll get the time to update it, but no promises.
 I hope you find it useful anyway.

-The first draft is done, and some feedback has been recieved.
+I've quickly tested all of the functions in this documentation on Pimoroni's `pimoroni-pico` firmware version 1.18.6, using a Pico-Lipo (16 MB), but this guide should work for any Pi Pico-style board.
 Thanks to Gadgetoid, GlennHoran, and markmcgookin for their suggestions.
-This guide was written for and tested on `pimoroni-pico v0.0.5 Alpha`, all functions are present and working at the time of writing.
-The guide is also written on the assumption that you're using the Raspberry Pi Pico board, but should be applicable to other boards as well.

 # Table of Contents